phunware/maas-mapping-android-sdk/README.md

 * `onLowMemory()`

 ### Building Data
 Get building data for the map with `PwMappingModule.getBuildingDataByIdInBackground(context, long, PwOnBuildingDataListener)`.
-Building data contains all of the meta data for a `PwBuilding`, it's `PwFloor`s, and each LOD (level of detail) for the floors.
+Building data contains all of the metadata for a `PwBuilding`, its `PwFloor`s and each Level of Detail (LOD) for the floors.
 LODs are referred to as `PwFloorResource`s.
 A `PwMapView` uses this data to draw a map and otherwise to function.

 Once building data is obtained, use the map view's method `setMapData(pwBuilding)` to pass the data to the map.
 It will begin loading assets and resources immediately.